Showing 1865 results

 Local authority · Corporate body

-In the late 1960s, the South Dakota Legislature established the Office of the Commissioner of Higher Education and tasked it with creating an Academic Master Plan to define the roles of the state’s public universities and improve efficiency.
-As part of this plan, Committee D was charged with reviewing academic programs.
-In 1969, the committee recommended consolidating engineering education in South Dakota by transferring the South Dakota State University (SDSU) College of Engineering to the South Dakota School of Mines and Technology, citing projected cost savings of $200,000.
+In the late 1960s, the South Dakota Legislature created the Office of the Commissioner of Higher Education and directed it to develop an Academic Master Plan to define the roles of the state’s public universities and improve efficiency.
+As part of this process, Committee D was charged with reviewing academic programs.
+In 1969, the committee recommended consolidating engineering education by transferring the South Dakota State University College of Engineering to the South Dakota School of Mines and Technology, citing anticipated cost savings.

 Local authority · Corporate body